bit-lang/Dos95WasmX/README.md

 ![windows 95 gaming](https://github.com/bit-lang/Dos95WasmX/blob/master/images/win95-games04.png)

 ## what is included in the release
+- the app is launching a simple web server, then users can use Chrome / Edge / Firefox to access the embedded Windows instance page
 - Windows executable file in "dos95wasmxen-win-AMD64.zip", embedding a full windows 95 installation, with 512MB hard disk. the executable can run on Windows 7 / 10 / 11
 - linux program in "dos95wasmxen-linux-AMD64", with same embedded contents, runs on AMD64 versions of debian11/12, or ubuntu 22.04/24.04

 ## how to use
+- prerequisites: unzip the zip file matching your operating system. directly run executables from within the zip container ***DOES NOT WORK***

 1. in windows command line, run dos95wasmxen.exe, ***leave the command console open, do not close it***
 ![run the app](https://github.com/bit-lang/Dos95WasmX/blob/master/images/dos95_start.png)
 2. use your browser to navigate to [URL](http://localhost:8088) <http://localhost:8088>
 3. drag a game CD into the center frame. the ISO image will begin to load and then windows will start
 ![ISO loading](https://github.com/bit-lang/Dos95WasmX/blob/master/images/win95-start.png)
-4. click on PowerOn button, if windows does not automatically start
+4. click on PowerOn button at the top of browser page, if windows does not automatically start
 5. install your game and enjoy
 6. pre-installed startcraft 1.0 is playable without installation, provided you use the same version of StarCraft game CD.